Scientific Misconduct in Research

 B. Notifying ORI & Respondent; Sequestration of Research Records

-The Research Integrity Officer will prior to notifying respondent of the allegations, take all reasonable and practical steps to obtain custody of and sequester in a secure manner all research records and evidence needed to conduct the research misconduct proceeding that were not previously sequestered during the inquiry.
+Prior to notifying the respondent of the allegations, the RIO will take all reasonable and practical steps to obtain custody of and sequester in a secure manner all research records and evidence needed to conduct the research misconduct proceedings that were not previously sequestered during the inquiry.
 The need for additional sequestration of records may occur for any number of reasons, including the institution's decision to investigate additional allegations not considered during the inquiry stage, or the identification of records during the inquiry process that had not been previously secured.
 The procedures to be followed for sequestration during the investigation are the same procedures that apply during the inquiry.
+When original research records cannot be obtained, copies of records that are “substantially equivalent in evidentiary value” will fulfill the sequestration requirement.
+Subsequent or interim sequestration should occur whenever new records become known.

 C. Appointment of the Investigation Committee